-If you are planning to build a new home, identifying basic insulating materials are important.
-Here is a list of basic insulating materials; wool insulation materials, slag slabs, natural fibre insulation materials, porotherm bricks, gypsum board, vermiculite and perlite insulation materials, cementitious foam insulation materials, gasket cork sheet, insulation facings etc.
+If you are planning to build a new home, identifying basic insulating materials is important.
+Here is a list of basic insulating materials; wool insulation materials, slag slabs, natural fiber insulation materials, porotherm bricks, gypsum board, vermiculite, and perlite insulation materials, cementitious foam insulation materials, gasket cork sheet, insulation facings, etc.

 Stay Cool + Environmentally Friendly

 With these tips in place, you can stay cool and harm the environment in the least possible way.
 Once you start implementing these tricks at your home, you will stay cool, save loads on your electricity bill, and be gratified on the fact that – You are helping the environment.

 Sustainable Cooling Solution